Semiconductor Plasma Equipment

 • Precision Anisotropic Microlithography Etching

-Delivers high anisotropy and nanoscale resolution for pattern transfer on semiconductor wafers, enabling precise feature definition with minimal lateral etch and excellent profile control.
+Delivers high anisotropy and nanoscale resolution for pattern transfer on semiconductor wafers, ensuring stable etching performance and consistent feature definition across different wafer types and process conditions.

 • High Selectivity and Etch Uniformity

-Optimized plasma chemistry and process control ensure strong material selectivity and uniform etch rates across the wafer, reducing variation and improving overall device yield.
+Optimized plasma chemistry and process control ensure strong material selectivity and uniform etch rates across the wafer.

 • Dual-Chamber Design for High Throughput

-Dual independent chambers allow parallel processing or rapid cassette swaps to increase throughput while maintaining process isolation and reducing cross-contamination between jobs.
+Dual independent chambers enable parallel processing or rapid cassette exchange, increasing throughput while maintaining process isolation and stable chamber conditions.

 • Wide Temperature Control Range

-Integrated wafer temperature control from -20°C to 100°C supports diverse process recipes, enabling stable etch conditions for temperature-sensitive materials and advanced process tuning.
+Integrated wafer temperature control from -20°C to 100°C supports diverse process requirements, enabling stable etching conditions for temperature-sensitive materials.

 • Supports Multiple Wafer Sizes

-Flexible hardware accommodates 2-, 3-, 4-, 6- and 8-inch wafers, simplifying integration into mixed-line production and R&D environments without extensive reconfiguration.
+Flexible hardware accommodates 2-, 3-, 4-, 6-, and 8-inch wafers, simplifying integration into mixed production lines and R&D environments without extensive reconfiguration.

 • User-Friendly HMI and Easy Maintenance

-Intuitive control interface and modular component layout simplify recipe management, diagnostics and routine maintenance, reducing downtime and operator training time.
+An intuitive control interface and modular component layout simplify recipe management, diagnostics, and routine maintenance, reducing downtime and operator training requirements.

 Plasma Cleaning Process